Today I’m breaking down how to pick the best needles for knits.

 Lower stretch knits like ponte or sweatshirting are not as fussy as other knits when it comes to picking the right needle.

-Universal knits or ballpoints work really well on these.
+Universal knits or ballpoints work really well on stable knits.
 Cotton knits also do really well with universals and ballpoints as they’re usually not ultra stretchy.

 If you’re getting skipped stitches with either a universal or a ballpoint, go for a stretch.